Bounds on Velocity-Dependent Dark Matter-Baryon Scattering from Large-Scale Structure: Data and Methodology

 For our EFT-based full-shape analysis, we consistently marginalize over necessary nuisance parameters which capture galaxy bias, baryonic feedback, non-linear redshift space-distortions, etc.~\citep{Philcox:2021kcw}.\footnote{The priors we use using are sufficiently wide to account for the dependence of EFT parameters on DM physics~\cite{Ivanov:2024hgq,Ivanov:2024xgb,Akitsu:2024lyt,Ivanov:2024dgv}, which is especially important for non-minimal DM models.
 Our priors are also consistent with the physics of BOSS red luminous galaxies.
 For the discussion of the role of the priors in the EFT full-shape analysis based on \texttt{CLASS-PT} see e.g.~the original works~\cite{Ivanov_2020,Chudaykin:2020ghx,Philcox:2021kcw} and recent detailed analyses of \cite{Ivanov:2024xgb,Chudaykin:2024wlw}. } Our analysis is thus independent of the details of galaxy formation.
 We also apply our BOSS galaxy clustering data to the IDM scenario without any $\Lambda$CDM assumptions; more specifically, we do not use the compressed BOSS likelihood containing BAO and RSD parameters that are derived with a fixed \textit{Planck}-like $\Lambda$CDM template~\citep{Ivanov_2020,eBOSS:2020yzd}.
 Finally, as in \cite{Ivanov_2020}, our EFT-based likelihood includes galaxy power spectrum shape information that the standard BOSS likelihood does not have \cite{Alam_2017}.

 We use our modified \texttt{CLASS} code\footnote{\url{https://github.com/ash2223/class-dmeff-EFT}} and the MCMC sampler \texttt{MontePython} to obtain bounds on the IDM models \cite{Brinckmann_2018, Audren_2012}.
 We assume flat priors on $\{\omega_{\mathrm{b}}$, $\omega_{\mathrm{DM}}$, 100$\theta_\mathrm{s}$, $\tau_\mathrm{reio}$, $\mathrm{ln}(10^{10}A_{\mathrm{s}})$, $n_{\mathrm{s}}$$\} + \sigma_{0}$.
 We consider interacting models for which $n=-4$, $-2$, 0, 2, and 4.
 The additional free parameter is the IDM particle mass $m_\chi$; following \cite{Gluscevic_2018}, we fix the mass in each MCMC fit to be 1 MeV.
 We choose this mass because of the strict constraints on IDM from direct detection above 1 GeV, and constraints on $N_\mathrm{eff}$ that rule out masses lower than $\sim1$ MeV \cite{Lewin1995}, \cite{An_2022}.
 We set the fraction of DM that interacts with baryons $f_\chi$ to be 100\% for the first part of our analysis.
 We then also analyse data with a fixed IDM fraction $f_\chi$, setting it to 10\% for models $n=-2$, 0, 2, and 4, and we use the following benchmark DM masses: 1 MeV, 1 GeV, and 10 GeV.\footnote{The $n=-2$, $f_\chi = 10\%$ model impacts perturbations down to redshift $z\sim8$ (see Appendix~\ref{Appendix:structure evolution}).
-Thus, our results for this particular model are approximate; we hope our findings encourage a more detailed analysis in future work.} We model free-streaming neutrinos as two massless species and one massive species for which $m_\nu$ = 0.06 eV, in line with the \textit{Planck} convention \cite{Planck2018_VI}.
+Thus, our results for this particular model are approximate; we hope our findings encourage a more detailed analysis in future work.}\textsuperscript{,}\footnote{We do not explore the $n=-4$, $f_\chi = 10\%$ model as it impacts perturbations down to $z\sim0$, so the EFT cannot be used in this case without modification.
+Additionally, this model exhibits small levels of suppression in the power spectrum, and changing the interacting fraction would thus have a minimal effect.} We model free-streaming neutrinos as two massless species and one massive species for which $m_\nu$ = 0.06 eV, in line with the \textit{Planck} convention \cite{Planck2018_VI}.
 A chain is deemed converged if the Gelman-Rubin convergence criterium $|R-1|$ is less than 0.03.